Rithvikns/Time_Sensitive_Networking-Software_Defined_networking/assignments/assignment2/README.md

 ## Bonus task: Calculating static routes

 This task is a bonus task.
 It is not mandatory to complete.
 You can get the best grade also without doing this task.
-However, if you complete the task sucessfully, you get an update of maximum 1.0 to the grade of the rest of the tasks (but never better than 1.0 :)
+However, if you complete the task sucessfully, you get an update of maximum 1.0 to the grade of the rest of the tasks (i.e., we will subtract a maximum value of 1.0 from your grade for the rest of the tasks, but the final grade will never better than 1.0 :)

 Implement in the programming language of your choice a program that: